CPD Hours: 16 hours

-Course Format: A mixture of one hour weekly webinars (which can be viewed live and/or as recorded version throughout the course), and tutor-moderated online discussion forums
+Course Format: A mixture of one-hour weekly webinars (which can be viewed live and/or as recorded versions throughout the course), and tutor-moderated online discussion forums

-- Students in the clinic: the highs and lows of workplace teaching
+- Students and new graduates in the clinic – the highs and lows of workplace teaching

 - How do I teach…?
 Teaching practical skills and clinical reasoning

-- When it’s time to go – Assessing the student and providing helpful feedback
+- When it’s time to go – assessing and providing helpful feedback

 Have you ever wondered what you should be teaching EMS students?
 Do you have concerns about how you are mentoring new graduates?

 Welcoming students into your practice can be fun and rewarding, not to mention offering a valuable service to veterinary education and thus the profession.
 But how can you make sure this is a positive experience?
 What do the students need to know, and how do you go about teaching them?
 This course aims to answer this and other questions about the challenges and benefits of students in the workplace and new graduates.

 You will gain greater insight into the challenges and opportunities of workplace learning and develop useful strategies for supporting learning within your practice.
 This will enhance your experience as a teacher and mentor which will not only be relevant to supporting EMS students but also new graduates.